BentonEdmondson/servitor/readme.md

 # Servitor

-A command line, RSS-style ActivityPub client that works with Mastodon, Lemmy, PeerTube, and more.
+A command-line RSS-style ActivityPub client that works with Mastodon, Lemmy, PeerTube, and more.

 ![](/assets/demo.gif)